ASCOMInitiative/ASCOMLibrary/ASCOM.AstrometryTools/README.md

 # ASCOM.AstrometryTools

 A set of cross-platform tools to support astrometry requirements.
-The components include the NOVAS and SOFA libraries.
+The components include the NOVAS and SOFA native libraries.

 ## Utilities
 * Transform...